 In recognition of these priorities in the Braddock neighborhood and as the Plan recommends that the applicant voluntarily contribute \$250,000 for the redesign and/or maintenance for Powhatan Park and pay \$1,000,000 into each the Braddock Metro Open Space Fund and Streetscape Fund.
-While the Braddock Plan is recommending \$1,000,000 contribution, the actual dollar amount will be determined by the implementation portion of the Plan.
+While the Braddock Plan is recommending \$1,000,000 contribution, the actual dollar amount will be determined the by implementation portion of the Plan.
 Furthermore, the applicant will underground utilities along the portion of Fayette Street that intersects with Route 1.
-These improvements will facilitate the installation of street trees and a landscape strip that will further enhance the visual connection between the two parks and improve the pedestrian experience.
-In addition, staff has recommended that the make additional applicant an contribution to the Braddock Metro Streetscape Fund as to be determined by the implementation portion of the Plan.
+These improvements will facilitate the installation of street trees and a landscape strip that will further visual enhance the connection between the two parks and improve the pedestrian experience.
+In addition, staff has recommended that the applicant make additional an contribution to the Braddock Metro Streetscape Fund as to be determined by the implementation portion of the Plan.